Home Warranty Plumbing Coverage: What's Included & What's Not

 Does a home warranty cover plumbing leaks?

-Yes, most home warranties cover interior plumbing leaks caused by normal wear and tear.
-This includes leaks in water supply lines, drain pipes, and waste lines inside your home's foundation.
+Yes, most home warranties cover interior plumbing leaks caused by normal wear and tear, including leaks in water supply lines, drain pipes, and waste lines inside your home's foundation.
 However, leaks caused by neglect, improper installation, or pre-existing conditions are typically excluded.
-Always review your specific policy's terms to understand any coverage caps that apply.
+Always review your specific policy's terms and any coverage caps, which in 2026 often range from $500 to $5,000 per term.

 Does a home warranty cover sewer lines?

 Standard home warranty plans usually cover interior sewer stoppages that can be cleared with a standard cable tool.
-However, exterior sewer lines beyond your home's foundation are almost always excluded from base plans.
-Many providers offer sewer line coverage as a paid add-on, which is highly recommended for older homes or properties with large trees nearby that could cause root intrusions.
+However, exterior sewer lines beyond your home's foundation, and clogs caused by tree roots, are almost always excluded from base plans.
+Many providers offer sewer line coverage as a paid add-on with caps around $1,000, which is highly recommended for older homes or properties with large trees nearby.

 What emergency plumbing situations are covered by a home warranty?